 3. Ask for input from a neutral third party.
 Try asking colleagues or friends for their opinions about your font logo.
-Don’t explain to them of your brand first.
+Don’t explain to them your brand first.
 See whether your business identity matches in the eyes of other people.

 4. Choose which is easy to read.
 Readability is a crucial element in your font design to make sure that your message would go to your customers.
 Consider the size, space, and height of your typeface.

 5. Consider the proper color of fonts.
 If you want to add color to your font, make sure it signifies your business brand.
-Even a color has a personality of its own.
+Even color has a personality of its own.

 Should you buy or license fonts?

 Unless you want to make your own personal font, then go ahead!
 But most businesses just download them on the net for their perusal.
 However, little do they know that what they do is not without copyright laws.

 Many online fonts have license plans for personal, commercial, or academic uses.
 They have limits on how the typeface should be utilized and distributed to the public.
 Always read the license terms before you download a font.